|

 Although many SIDS have made substantial

-strides in economic growth, social development,
+strides in economic growth, social

-and environmental conservation, their small
+development, and environmental conservation,

-size, isolation, susceptibility to natural
+their small size, isolation, susceptibility

-disasters, and ecological fragility, means
+to natural disasters, and ecological

-that such progress will always be precarious.
+fragility, means that such progress will

-SIDS are estimated to be 34% economically
+always be precarious.
+SIDS are estimated to

-more vulnerable than other developing countries,
+other developing countries, largely because

-largely because of their exposure to natural
+of their exposure to natural disasters and

-disasters and high level of export concentration.
+high level of export concentration.
+Such

-Such challenges have been articulated in
+challenges have been articulated in

 Agenda 21, the 1994